Treating Arm Pain With Laser Therapy

 Funny Bone Pain & Cubital Tunnel Pain

-Pretty much every knows the pain associated with hitting the Funny Bone, as is shoots down your forearm and into hand.
+Pretty much every knows the pain associated with hitting the Funny Bone, as it shoots down your forearm and into hand.
 This pain occurs because the ulnar nerve that runs along the outside of your elbow has been hit.
 The ulnar nerve may be pinched or irritated from repetitive motion, and this is called Cubital Tunnel and is like chronic funny bone pain.

 Elbow Pain from Elbow Fracture, Tears and Sprains

-Any situation that involves broken bones, torn muscles, or damaged tendons in the elbow area will result in some degree of pain.
-If after appropriate treatment there is still a great deal of pain, weakness, stillness or immobility you will likely benefit from Stem Cell Recruitment and MLS / HILT laser therapy treatments to improve healing and reduce pain.
+Any situation that involves broken bones, torn muscles, or damaged tendons in the elbow area will result in some degree of arm pain.
+If after appropriate treatment there is still a great deal of pain, weakness, stillness or immobility, you will likely benefit from Stem Cell Recruitment and MLS / HILT laser therapy treatments to improve healing and reduce pain.